software-engineering-amsterdam/poly-ql/fabien/reading_assignments/term_frequency/README.md

 ## Style

 I started using code similar to "code golf".
 Including a few libraries that almost got the solution in a couple of lines.
+Then I figured the assignment did not actually meant "terms" but just word frequencies.
+So I switched to a more "Candy Factory" approach as javascript is asynchrounous.

 ## Conclusion

-Would you have programmed it differently now that you know about different styles?
-If so, why?
+Now that I have seen other programming styles, I would consider the data stream as an option for bigger files.
+Currently I use a blocking function to read the entire file at once.
+This is because most node streams had memory leaking problems.
+With more time this seems as a reasonable improvement, but it should be implemented more readable than the exercise style.